tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risk_mitigation.md

 How do I **structure my study** in a way that **prevents each identified risk?**
 :::

-Below, we'll look at five baseline risk prevention and minimisation strategies that help to protect the wellbeing, safety, and privacy of your research participants.
+Below, we'll look at **five baseline risk prevention and minimisation strategies** that help to protect the wellbeing, safety, and privacy of your research participants.
 These five strategies provide a general foundation; however, each researcher must carefully assess the specific characteristics, context, and potential risks of their own study and design prevention and minimisation measures that fit those circumstances.
 <br>
 <br>
- ## Risk minimisation strategy #1: Practice data minimisation
+ ## #1: Practice data minimisation

 **Data minimisation** means that you collect only the data that will help you to directly answer your research question(s).
 When collecting personal data, you should always apply the principle of data minimisation: only collect data that's **relevant to your research goals**.
 Avoid "going fishing” for any information that you don't absolutely need.
 If you don't collect it, you don't have to protect it.